 And who could you possibly tell?
 It's painful - near impossible - to leave your house, but when you do, you somehow manage to make it look like Everything's Fine.
 But that?
 That episode of showering, getting dressed and running three errands?
 It sucked up all of your energy for a week.
 How could you explain that to anyone?

 How would I know this?
 Because I've suffered from depression.
 It hasn't been easy to talk about because of responses, PARTICULARLY responses from many who share my faith: Pray more.
 Serve more.
 Have more faith. *Ahem* I can't pray, I am completely alone.
 Serve more?
 I can't even get downstairs to do more than pour cereal for my kids.
 Have more faith?
 How dare you.

 I will say that it has gotten easier to talk about more in recent years because people are more willing to talk about it, but there is still a faction out there -- even among my own contemporaries -- who erroneously think that the cure for depression is simply more faith.
 And for years (ever?) there hasn't been anything said in official church literature to suggest otherwise.
 Scripture, ancient and modern, is filled with direction to increase faith, so that was the go-to answer, and it simply doesn't apply to mental illness.

-As I write this post, the transcript isn't even available yet online (I'll post a link when it is), but one of the first things Elder Holland said is this: "There should be no more shame in acknowledging mental illness than there is in acknowledging high blood pressure."
+As I write this post, the transcript isn't even available yet online (I'll post a link when it is) (EDIT: here's the talk), but one of the first things Elder Holland said is this: "There should be no more shame in acknowledging mental illness than there is in acknowledging high blood pressure."